Electric vehicle industrial facility ‘Neo Park’ under construction in Anhui

-China’s government is not alone in building the industry park, though.
-Nio is a major partner in the venture, and plans to set up an automobile manufacturing facility there.
-The industrial park is not being built in Anhui without reason: In February 2020, the carmaker signed a framework agreement with the city of Hefei and the Anhui region, which brought Nio commitments of more than ten billion yuan (about 1.3 billion euros).
+China’s government is not alone in building the industry park.
+Nio is a major partner in the venture and plans to set up an automobile manufacturing facility there.
+The industrial park is built in Anhui where, in February 2020, the carmaker signed a framework agreement with the city of Hefei and the Anhui region.
+This brought Nio commitments of more than ten billion yuan (about 1.3 billion euros).
 In return, the company committed to building factories and research centres in the city – the basis for Neo Park.

-Previously, Nio planned to build its own factory in Shanghai or Beijing.
-However, these plans were later put on hold – probably for financial reasons.
+Nio had initially planned to build its own factory in Shanghai or Beijing.
+But these plans were later put on hold, supposedly for financial reasons.
 Until now, Nio’s vehicles have been built in a JAC factory in Hefei, which is also how the contact to Anhui came about.
 JAC is also a joint venture partner of Volkswagen.
 Since the German company took over the majority in the joint venture, JAC-Volkswagen has been operating under the new name Volkswagen Anhui.
 Only this week it was announced that VW started construction of its own MEB plant in Anhui.

 The industrial park will cover the entire value chain for intelligent electric cars – from the development of software for autonomous driving, “innovative technologies for complete vehicles”, batteries and the construction of the vehicles themselves.
 The park is expected to reach a production value of 500 billion yuan (64 billion euros) per year.

-Furthermore, Nio also announced the long-awaited launch in Europe in a blog entry.
+Also this week, Nio announced the long-awaited launch in Europe.
 Similar to BYD, this will first take place in Norway.
 “This is Nio’s first foray into the highly competitive European market and a turning point for our global market strategy,” the company said.
 More details are expected to be available in early May.